 It may sound strange, but infants can help us glean insights into how we can improve our movement and fitness as adults.

-Last year, I learned of a book dedicated to infant and child development applied to adult fitness – “Original Strength: Regaining The Body You Were Meant To Have” written by Tim Anderson & Geoff Neupert.
+Last year, I learned of a book dedicated to infant and child development applied to adult fitness – “Original Strength: Regaining The Body You Were Meant To Have” (affiliate link) written by Tim Anderson & Geoff Neupert.

 In the last several months, I’ve tried nearly every exercise described in the book, along with several workouts, and “resets”, which are like mini workouts comprised of a few movement patterns.
 I’ve also used some of these exercises with my clients with great success.